 Copying the original authentic Schwinn BMX bike from 1983, this one as well is composed of a sturdy Hi-tensile steel frame, and aluminum alloy rims to perfectly match the overall style of the bike.
 Another feature of this great model is the 24-inch wheels with steel axels, making the bike compatible for different types of terrain, including dirt, pavement, etc.

 What’s more is that the Schwinn Predator Team 24 BMX has both a rear and a front caliper brake, giving the right amount of safety and comfort to your cycling.
 An undoubtedly great product for adults and children, although some parents might find that this BMX is a little overpriced for the quality that it offers.
+It could be a great choice for your teenager.
+Check our full buying guide for “Best Bikes for Teens 2019” for more reviews like this.

 - Authentic 80’s look